kallimachos/cv/doc/community.rst

 -  Co-organized OpenStack Documentation Swarm
 -  OpenStack core contributor
 -  Led several Open Source in the Cloud workshops for high school girls
--  Scripts and other code available on GitHub under GPLv3 or Apache licenses
+-  Code and documentation available on GitHub under GPLv3 or Apache licenses
 -  Regular attendee at OpenShift Hack Nights; ran an OpenShift xPaaS (OpenShift
    + JBoss) workshop for the Red Hat open day
 -  Presented on lessons learned from the OpenStack docs swarm